ofbennett/GameOfLife/README.md

 To run the code on Legion you need to have a UCL Legion account and be connected the the UCL network (ie to UCL eduroam).
 If you setup a UCL VPN on your computer you don't need to be connected to the UCL network.

-NOTE: Local building requires CMake, whilst running the scripts to deploy the code on Legion requires the python modules Fabric and Mako.
+Building locally requires CMake, whilst running the scripts to deploy the code on Legion requires the python modules Fabric and Mako.

 The execution of the code is controlled by a `config.yml` file.
 Modify this file to specify parameter values for the simulation.
 The variable parameters are: